SocialGouv/onvs/README.md

 This will build and run the db container and the app container.

+Note : the `-d` will run this container in daemon mode.
+That is to say the containers will be re run at every start of your computer.
+It may be convenient to set this daemon mode only for the db container.
+In this case, do `docker-compose up --build -d db`.

 Then, on the host machine, the db is exposed on port 5435 and the app is accessible on port 80.

 ### 🎛️ Env vars